Paper stocks in demand amid ban on certain single-use plastic items | Business

 Leading companies, including Parle Agro, Dabur, Amul and Mother Dairy, have replaced integrated plastic straws in the tetra packs with alternative sustainable solutions.

-According to a report by Kotak Institutional Equities, India's ban on identified single-use plastic items wef July 2022 is a step in the right direction.
+According to a report by Kotak Institutional Equities, India's ban on identified SUP items with effect from July 2022 is a step in the right direction.

 ''The current ban will have a minimal impact on the financials of listed entities.
 However, a potential extension of this ban to other SUP items such as sachets/pouches/ wrappers/laminated tubes in the medium-term could impact the volumes or profitability of many consumer good categories,'' it added.

-The report further said the current ban covers items which have a low utility and high littering potential.
+Further, the report said the current ban covers items which have a low utility and high littering potential.
 These are not widely used by large consumer companies and hence will have a limited impact for now.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)